 When I sleep at night, I try to eliminate ambient light sources as a distraction.
 I would even dim my alarm clock display and cover up lights emitting from electronics.
 When doing early research on meditation practices, the dark or deep meditation practice in a dim or absolute dark environment came up multiple times.

 Exploration of high contrast / dark mode user interface came from my recent update on my MacBook Pro using Mac OS Mojave.
 When I started looking at comparable meditation apps, the user interface tends to be photograph heavy.

-For screen animations I wanted to create some kind of synchronization to rhythm for breathing.
+For screen animations, I wanted to create some kind of synchronization to the rhythm for breathing.
 It would be a natural way of coaching without relying on a vocal coach some mobile apps deploy.

-Color schemes associated to each chakra would keep the focus of the user when conducting a session.
+Colour schemes associated with each chakra would keep the focus of the user when conducting a session.
 When a session is complete, the app would switch to a dark mode user interface.

 I would like to have some actual yoga and meditation practitioners to test out the prototype of Session.
 I want to watch them use the app and see how they react to the mobile app in a dark environment.

 Observe the timing of sounds and animations work in tandem with actual breathing exercises.
-Explore increase in time for session
+Explore increase in time for a session.

-I would like to balance how much information is on screen when actively doing a session, versus the on screen information in the menu system.
+I would like to balance how much information is on the screen when actively doing a session, versus the on-screen information in the menu system.
 Originally I thought of doing active background animations like star fields and fading gradients.